tlamedia/gtm-kit/readme.txt

 == Changelog ==

-= 2.X =
+= 2.7.0 =

-Release date: 2025-MM-DD
+Release date: 2026-01-06

-Find out about what's new in our [our release post](https://gtmkit.com/gtm-kit-2-X/).
+Find out about what's new in our [our release post](https://gtmkit.com/gtm-kit-2-7/).

 #### Enhancements:
+* We have added a new template assistant to help you create your own custom templates for Google Tag Manager.
 * Add option to define a custom page that should be detected as the order-received page.
 * The debug info now includes a check to determine if WooCommerce purchase events have been recorded in the logs.
 This information is included in the debug data to assist with troubleshooting and support.